 Amount of Service and Notification

-Jury service time varies between 30 to 60 days during a calendar year.
+Most Jury service terms are 2 months.
 Jury orientation will be held the morning of the first scheduled court appearance.
 Notification to jurors regarding orientation or upcoming jury trial dates is made by the use of a Jury Information Recorded Message Line.
 For your convenience, the message line is available 24 hours a day by phoning 573-634-8897.

 Please call the information line after 5 PM the evening before your service begins and/or the next scheduled trial date.
 For example, if the next jury trial for your panel is May 6, jurors should call the information line after 5 PM, May 5 to see if the trial is going as scheduled.
 If your panel is required the next day, the recorded message will inform jurors that they need to be at the Courthouse, parking information and the time to check in.
 If the trial has been postponed or settled, the recording will tell you when to call back.